 About SFARI

 Launched in 2006, SFARI is a scientific initiative within the Simons Foundation’s suite of programs.
-SFARI’s mission is to improve the understanding, diagnosis and treatment of autism spectrum disorders by funding innovative research of the highest quality and relevance.
+SFARI’s mission is to advance the basic science of autism and related neurodevelopmental disorders.

 In 2007, SFARI issued its first request for applications, its goal being to attract top researchers to the field of autism research.
 Today, with a budget of over $100 million per year, SFARI supports over 300 investigators.
 Since 2003, the Simons Foundation has provided or committed more than $725 million in external research support to more than 700 investigators in the U.S. and abroad.